 Flooding is the overflow of water onto land that is normally dry.
 Floods can happen during heavy rains, when ocean waves come on shore, when snow melts too fast, or when dams or levees break.
 Flooding may happen with only a few inches of water, or it may cover a house to the rooftop.
 They can occur quickly or over a long period and may last days, weeks, or longer.
 Floods are the most common and widespread of all weather-related natural disasters.
 Flooding occurs in every U.S. state and territory, and is a threat experienced anywhere in the world that receives rain.
 If your home has been affected by floods it might be a good idea to consider consulting Water Damage Austin US (https://water-damage-austin.us/restoration-companies/) to start restoring your home.

 Flash floods are the most dangerous kind of floods, because they combine the destructive power of a flood with incredible speed and unpredictability.
 Flash floods occur when excessive water fills normally dry creeks or river beds along with currently flowing creeks and rivers, causing rapid rises of water in a short amount of time.
 They can happen with little or no warning.
+These flash floods can cause significant damage to houses.
+If your home ever experiences flash flooding, it’s important to try and find a company that can remove this water from your home before it begins to cause structural damage.
+By searching the internet for emergency water damage restoration near me, homeowners will be able to find a restoration company that can help them to get their house back to normal.
+It’s so important to keep an eye on your home throughout these flash floods, the water can cause significant damage.

 In 1993, many levees failed along the Mississippi River, resulting in devastating flash floods.
 The city of New Orleans experienced massive devastating flooding days after Hurricane Katrina came onshore in 2005 due to the failure of levees designed to protect the city.
 Dam failures can send a sudden destructive wall of water downstream.
 In 1889 a dam break upstream from Johnstown, Pennsylvania, released a 30-40 foot wall of water that killed 2200 people within minutes.